 The watt is usually associated with the unit of electrical power, that is, linked to electrical energy.
 However, power units can also refer to any power: mechanical, acoustic, or magnetic.

 In mechanics, the watt is the power developed by a force of one newton applied to the point that moves one meter during one second.
 It means that if the point on which a force of one newton is applied is moving at a speed of 1 m / s, the power is equal to 1 watt:

 It can also be expressed as the amount of work done in one second.

 In electricity, a watt is used to measure the power produced by a difference in electric potential in volts (V) and the intensity of electric current (A) that passes through a conductor, that is:

 W = VA

-If a person removes a mass of 100 kilos from a 3-meter ladder in 5 seconds, his work is approximately 3,000 (j = Nm).
+If a person removes a 100-kilogram mass from a 3-meter ladder in 5 seconds, his work is approximately 3,000 (j = Nm).

-A medium volume car engine is 50-100 kW (kilowatts).
-At medium speed, it produces half the power.
-Larger or higher performance vehicles have more powerful engines.
+A mid-volume car engine is 50-100 kilowatts (kW).
+Larger or higher-performing vehicles have more powerful engines.

 An average nuclear power plant produces 800-900 MW (megawatts).